patrickkunka/mixitup-multifilter/README.md

 - Client-side only - the entire target collection must exist in the DOM

-*NB: If you're looking to integrate server-side ajax multi-dimensional with MixItUp, consider using MixItUp 3's Dataset API.*
+*NB: If you're looking to integrate server-side ajax multidimensional with MixItUp, consider using MixItUp 3's Dataset API.*

 ## Get Started